monokal/GAZE/README.md

 - **Plex Media Server**, to encode and stream media to devices.
 - **PlexPy**, a Plex monitoring dashboard.
 - **Ombi**, a unified web-UI for managing Sonarr/Radarr/Plex/etc.
-- **GazeRouter**, a proxy service and web-UI to provide easy access to all of the above.
+- **GAZE Router**, a proxy service and web-UI to provide easy access to all of the above.

 ## Installation (Linux)
 To install the `gaze` command-line tool and deploy the full GAZE stack in one shot, just paste the following in to a shell: